+Alert: Log Slide Trail is currently closed due to an active timber sale.
 It will be re-opened upon further notice.

 In the 1930s, the Civilian Conservation Corps, or CCC, carried out various projects at Pine Hill State Forest.
 The CCC, established by the administration of Franklin Delano Roosevelt, provided employment opportunities for young men during the Great Depression.
 Projects included road construction and the planting of thousands of pine, larch and spruce trees in the open areas on the property.

-Log Slide trail is CLOSED due to logging activity, a trail closed signs are posted and a re-route is marked in red and white striped flagging, and information about the re-route can be found at the Pineapple Junction Trail head.
+Log Slide Trail is CLOSED due to logging activity.
+"Trail closed" signs are posted and a re-route is marked in red and white striped flagging.
+Information about the re-route can be found at the Pineapple Junction trailhead.

 Horseback riding is a popular activity on this